This article has partner links that I may receive compensation from at no cost to you. Thank you for supporting my site by using them!

 Roskilde, Denmark is steeped in history.
 One of the oldest cities in the country, Roskilde served as the capital of Denmark for hundreds of years until 1443.
-Today, visitors can learn about that history while also experiencing modern Roskilde’s rich arts & entertainment scene, all less than 30 minutes away from Copenhagen by train (transportation included with the Copenhagen Card, as are entries to some of the Roskilde highlights below).
+Today, visitors can learn about that history while also experiencing modern Roskilde’s rich arts & entertainment scene, all less than 30 minutes away from Copenhagen by train.
+For Roskilde day trippers: transportation is included with the Copenhagen Card, as are entries to some of the Roskilde highlights below.
 Here are the 12 best things to do in Roskilde, including museums, historical sites, art galleries, parks, and more.

 Viking Ship Museum